weigle22/post-quantum-sign-FALCON-MVC/README.md

 #### 3. Copy the DLL

-Copy the `falcon_full.dll` file to your preferred location for use in the project.
+Copy the `falcon_full.dll` file to your preferred location for use in your other projects.

 #### 4. Clean Up (Optional)